I'm a provider

 Please enter a username and password.

-This policy addresses the use of blood-derived growth factors, including recombinant platelet-derived growth factors and platelet-rich plasma (PRP), as a treatment of wounds or other conditions, including but not limited to adjunctive use in surgical procedures and treatment of diabetic ulcers, ulcers related to venous stasis, lateral epicondylitis (i.e. tennis elbow), plantar fasciitis, or Dupuytren's contracture.
+This policy addresses the use of blood-derived growth factors, including recombinant platelet-derived growth factors and platelet-rich plasma (PRP), as a treatment of wounds or other miscellaneous non-orthopedic conditions, including but not limited to treatment of diabetic ulcers, pressure ulcers, and ulcers related to venous stasis.

 A variety of growth factors have been found to play a role in wound healing, including platelet-derived growth factors (PDGF), epidermal growth factor, fibroblast growth factors, transforming growth factors, and insulin-like growth factors.
 Autologous platelets are a rich source of PDGF, transforming growth factors (that function as a mitogen for fibroblasts, smooth muscle cells, osteoblasts), and vascular endothelial growth factors.
 Recombinant PDGF has also been extensively investigated for clinical use in wound healing.